OneKey-Network/addressability-framework/mvp-spec/PAF-Integration-Guide.md

 #### Initial PAF id & preferences retrieval

 Before prompting the user for their PAF preferences, the CMP MUST check whether the user has already defined PAF preferences.
-See [Retrieving and Refreshing Id and Preferences](https://criteo.atlassian.net/wiki/spaces/USRF/pages/1725270776/PAF+Integration+Guide+OneKey+but+many+locks#Retrieving-and-Refreshing-Id-and-Preferences "#Retrieving-and-Refreshing-Id-and-Preferences") for how to do this.
+See [Retrieving and refreshing id and preferences](#retrieving-and-refreshing-id-and-preferences) for how to do this.

 #### Prompting the user